Anxiety. Stress. Desperation.

 You should also model attractive headlines and give them your own spin.
 The headline you use for your article should fit your brand image.

 For example – “The Worst Advice We’ve Ever Heard About Design” goes a bit too far for me.
 I would rather use “Don’t Commit This Design Mistake (91% of Blogs Do This In Their First Year)”

 Finally, don’t pick a title directly.
 There are thousands of other marketers entering keywords to get the same headlines..

 They are profitable targets for marketers as they convert well.

 But, smart content marketers like you also use them in innovative ways:

-Let me show you with an example using Uber Suggest – a tool that generates hundreds of long-tail keyword suggestions.
+Let me show you an example using Uber Suggest – a tool that generates hundreds of long-tail keyword suggestions.

 Step 1 – Say you cannot think of a good subject for your next blog post.

 That’s all you need to get started with Uber Suggest.